massimo-rnd/email-extractor/README.md

 ## Features

 - ✅ Extract email addresses from websites
+- ✅ Works on Windows, macOS and Linux
 - ✅ Show results on CLI
 - ✅ Save results to text file